rust-lang/book/second-edition/src/ch12-01-accepting-command-line-arguments.md

 ```

 Great, it’s working!
 The values of the arguments we need are being saved into
 the right variables.
-Later we’ll add some error handling to deal with certain
-potential erroneous situations, such as when the user provides no arguments,
-but for now we’ll ignore that and work on adding file reading capabilities
-instead.
+Let's read the contents of the file specified next.